canonical/netplan/doc/netplan.md

     Example to enable all link-local addresses: ``link-local: [ ipv4, ipv6 ]``
     Example to disable all link-local addresses: ``link-local: [ ]``

+``configure-without-carrier`` (bool)

+:   Allows a specific link to be configured even if it has no carrier.

 ``critical`` (bool)

 :   Designate the connection as "critical to the system", meaning that special